wdbacker/qewd-howtos/Debugging.md

-# Debugging your QEWD-Up server in VSCode
+# Debugging your QEWD-Up server in Visual Studio Code (VSC)

 ## Debugging the QEWD-Up demo server repository